An employee just told you: “I heard you’re selling the business.”

 Or:

-“Exploratory discussions are under way.
+“Exploratory discussions are underway.
 Nothing has been decided.
-Your job matters in any conversation we’re having.”
+Team stability is one of the priorities in any discussion we’re having.”

 What NOT to do

 Deny it if it’s true.
 A denial that collapses destroys trust for good.
-If the employee knows you’re lying, you lose their loyalty — and probably the employee.
+If the employee knows you’re lying, you risk losing their trust — and then the employee.

 Share too much detail.
 The price, the buyer’s identity, the exact timeline — those details aren’t for employees at this stage.
 Too much information creates anxiety, not trust.